DLuensch/StereoVision-ADCensus/README.md

  4. Execute the image rectification: `./ImageRectify PATH_TO_YOUR_CONFIG/config.cfg`

 # ADCensusBM
-This program creates the disparity map for a given rectified imageset.
-The used algorithm is called ADCensus.
-You can find the paper in the "Documents" section.
-The actual implemention only uses OpenMP for parallelization and not your grafics cards for what the algorithm is designed for.
+This program creates the disparity map for a given rectified image set with the use of the ADCensus algorithm.
+You can find the paper in the "Documents" section or [here](./Documents/ADCensus.pdf).
+The current implementation doesn't use your graphics card for what the algorithm is designed for but rather openmp for parallelization.
 But of course of the usage of the OpenCV it would be not so hard to change.

 The program creates a point cloud if you have a extrinsic calibration file for your images.
 Otherwise create an empty file and set this in the config as you can see in the sample folder.
 If no extrinsic exists only the depth maps will be created.

 You can see the results and evalution of the algorithm here: http://vision.middlebury.edu/stereo/eval/

 **Build the program:**
- 1. Navigate into the "ADCensusBM" folder
+ 1. Navigate into the "ADCensusBM" folder.
  2. `mkdir build`
  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If you can build the program you should be able to see the executable "ADCensusBM"
+ 6. If build the program successfully you should be able to see the "ADCensusBM" executable.

 **Execute the image rectification:**
  1. Copy and edit the "config.cfg" from the sample folder.
 The values in the "config.cfg" are for the middleburry imageset.
 The values also work with other images but specific values for your own dataset can improve the quallity.